George Llewellyn Christian: Judiciary

 Christian entered the University of Virginia in 1864, where he remained for one session.
 Upon leaving the university, having lost everything in the war, he entered the clerk's office of the circuit court of the city of Richmond, Virginia, and in 1870 began the practice of his profession.
 From 1872 until 1878 he was clerk of the court of appeals.

 From 1878 to 1883 he was judge of the Hustings Court of the city of Richmond.

 Other positions

 He was president of the Richmond City Chamber of Commerce, of the city council of Richmond, of the City Bar Association, of the National Bank of Virginia, and of the Virginia State Insurance Company.
 He was also vice-president of the Union Theological Seminary, and chairman of the History Committee of the Grand Camp of Confederate Veterans of Virginia.

 Writings

 Christian was a member of the Grand Camp of Confederate Veterans of Virginia, and wrote extensively about the American Civil War.
 His wrote the Report on the Conduct of the War, was released on October 11, 1900, and was a tribute to the cause of the Confederacy during the war.
 He wrote about former U.S. presidents John Tyler and Abraham Lincoln in Capitol Disaster and Confederate Experiences.

 Later life and death

 Christian died on July 26, 1924.
-He is buried in Section 23, Plot 116 in Hollywood Cemetery, Richmond, Virginia.
+He was buried in Hollywood Cemetery.